fpereiro/proof/notes.md

 We can group these functions into families:

-1. find leftmost
+1. find
 2. erase
 3. print at the end
+4. find leftmost/rightmost
-4. copy
+5. copy
-5. copy and replace
+6. copy and replace
-6. copy and erase
+7. copy and erase
-7. other finding functions

 ## Summary of all functions

 - 3arg f: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
 - 3arg e: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg, delete it and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
 - 2arg e: 1) delete all the 2args between the schwas and the first two consecutive blanks, then go to the square after the two consecutive blanks and -> 1arg.
-- 1arg e: delete all E squares between the schwas and the first empty F square, then stay on the first empty F square -> 1arg.
+- 1arg e: delete all E-squares between the schwas and the first empty F-square, then stay on the first empty F-square -> 1arg.

-- 2arg pe: find the first two blanks in a row, go one to the right, print 2arg and -> 1arg.
+- 2arg pe: find the first blank F-square, print 2arg and -> 1arg.
-   - go to left schwa
-   - go to 1arg
-- 3arg pe2: find the first two blanks in a row, go one to the right, print 2arg, go leftmost, find the first two blanks in a row, go one further, print 3arg, then -> 1arg.
+- 3arg pe2: find the first blank F-square, print 2arg, find the F-square to the right of the one just printed, print 3arg, then -> 1arg.

-pe only prints on F squares? perhaps it's not two blanks, but actually always on the F square?
+- 3arg f': 1) if there's a 3arg between the schwas and the first two consecutive blanks, move one to the left and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+- 3arg f'': 1) if there's a 3arg between the schwas and the first two consecutive blanks, move one to the right and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.

 p131